AdamWang00/yolov3-tf2/README.md

 	--weights ./checkpoints/yolov3_transfer.tf \
 	--image <path to image file>
 ```
-The output will be saved to `output.jpg`.
+The output image, with bounding boxes of persons drawn, will be saved to `output.jpg`.

 ## Command Line Args Reference